 Professor Onur Mutlu, the Strecker Professor at Carnegie Mellon University, and the inaugural winner of the IEEE Computer Society TCCA Young Computer Architect Award stated, “This was a terrific workshop, a delight to participate along with so many academic and industry colleagues, and the many students from Stanford, Berkeley and, of course, Carnegie Mellon.
 I view interactions with our industry colleagues like this as key to informing our research activities, and greatly look forward to hosting an IAP Workshop in 2014.”

 Professor Christos Kozyrakis, Associate Professor of Electrical Engineering & Computer Science at Stanford University stated after his afternoon keynote, “We are at an exciting time in cloud computing, and also a challenging time for cloud technologies, as operators strive to meet increasing performance and cost-of-ownership demands.
-I am very pleased to see the broad industry participation at this Workshop from across the technology solution stack in hardware and software; such cooperation is needed with academia to meet the future needs of the cloud.
-It is also great to see the enthusiastic participation from the other universities in addition to Stanford."
+I was very pleased to see the broad industry participation at this Workshop from across the technology solution stack in hardware and software, as well as the enthusiastic participation from the other universities in addition to Stanford.”

 Professors Mutlu and Kozyrakis are IAP Board Advisors.
 Prof. Kozyrakis was the Stanford host and Workshop co-organizer with Paul Rad of Rackspace and Jim Ballingall, IAP Executive Director.

 The Best Poster Award went to Christina Delimitrou of Stanford, presented by Monique Morrow, CTO Services at Cisco and Amer Haider, Vice President, Cavium.
-Cisco and Cavium were Platinum Sponsors of the Workshop.
 Delimitrou was awarded $500 for her presentation entitled “Improving Resource-Efficiency in Cloud Computing”.
-Delimitrou studied a large cluster at Twitter managed by Mesos, and designed a new cluster management system that automatically explores the large space of options for an efficient way to pack workloads onto compute nodes.

-Vivek Seshadri, a Ph.D. student at Carnegie Mellon, describes his poster on reducing main memory power consumption to Stanford grad students Jonathan Ellithorpe and Satoshi Matsushita.
+Vivek Seshadri, a Ph.D. student at Carnegie Mellon, describes his poster on memory systems to Stanford grad students Jonathan Ellithorpe and Satoshi Matsushita.

-Dr. Samira Khan, Carnegie Mellon, describes a collaborative research effort with industry for more efficient hardware and software cooperative management of storage and memory systems.
+Dr. Samira Khan, Carnegie Mellon, describes a collaborative research effort with industry for more efficient hardware/software cooperative management of storage and memory

-Several companies involved in data center operations, infrastructure, hardware components and software supported the Workshop including Brocade, Canonical, Cavium, Cisco, Imagination Technologies, LG CNS, OpenStack, Rackspace, SanDisk, Samsung, SK Hynix, and Ubuntu.
+Several high tech companies involved in data center operations, infrastructure and hardware components and software were represented at the workshop including Brocade, Cisco, Cavium, LG CNS, OpenStack, Rackspace, SanDisk, Samsung, and SK Hynix.
 Rackspace donated Free Openstack Training to many student attendees, a 12-hour course conducted on university campuses.

-Mike Harris of SanDisk describes internship and career opportunities to several interested students at the Career Fair that ran during the lunch and networking session, co-located with the student posters.
+Mike Harris of SanDisk describes the SanDisk corporate culture to several interested students at the Career Fair that ran during lunch, co-located with the Poster Viewing Session.